 Finally, drive back to London, where your tour ends at the start point.

-Please note: Canterbury Cathedral will be closed to visitors on Christmas Eve; you will only see the exterior.
+Please note: Canterbury Cathedral is closed to visitors on Christmas Eve, so you will only see the exterior.